 Ready to start planning?
 Explore all Mediterranean cruises.

 Because there are pros and cons to sailing during the different seasons, it's essential to decide what your priorities are.
 Some questions to ask yourself include the following:

 What Kind of Weather Do You Prefer for Travel?

 Do you want to visit the Mediterranean to lie on the beach and swim at most ports you visit?
 If so, you will likely prefer to cruise during the warmer spring and summer months when the water temperatures are also higher.
 If you are more interested in seeing the sights and prefer cooler weather, a fall or winter cruise vacation might be preferable.

 Do You Want More Port Options?

 As you might expect, there are fewer Mediterranean cruise options in the winter months.
 If there are specific "must-visit" ports on your list, a peak season cruise might be a better option.
 If you have some flexibility with what you want to see and do, a winter cruise could save you some money.
 Plus, you'll see fewer crowds.

-10-Day Mediterranean Cruise from Venice to Barcelona: Italy, France & Greece
+10-Day Mediterranean Cruise from Barcelona: Italy, France & Spain

 What Activities Are Important to You?